Dementia

 People with Alzheimer's disease have plaques and tangles in their brains.
 Plaques are clumps of a protein called beta-amyloid.
 Tangles are fibrous masses made up of tau protein.
 It's thought that these clumps damage healthy brain cells and the fibers connecting them.

-The most common symptoms of vascular dementia include problems with problem-solving, slowed thinking, and loss of focus and organization.
-These tend to be more noticeable than memory loss.
+The most common symptoms of vascular dementia include trouble with problem-solving, slowed thinking, and loss of focus and organization.
+These symptoms tend to be more noticeable than memory loss.

 • Lewy body dementia.
 Lewy bodies are balloonlike clumps of protein.
 They have been found in the brains of people with Lewy body dementia, Alzheimer's disease and Parkinson's disease.
 Lewy body dementia is one of the more common types of dementia.